ChristinaLK/blog/content/asessment.md

 as a normal person, I'm not going to be great at everything right away.
 It'll take time and feedback to get to where I want to be.

+Professionally, I've gotten a lot better at this.
+Personally, not always so much.
+But in the spirit of ongoing growth, that's okay too.  :)  If I can convey these ideas to students with any conviction, both through my teaching practice and as
+a lived example, I like to think I'll have accomplished something as a teacher.